fatai2/CSDGuidelines2/README.md

 ### Building apps

 The Android app for this version is already built and deployed.
-To build a new version of the app or an iOS version, replace the final expo publish line in the [.github/workflow/expo-publish.yml] file with the appropriate expo command
+To build a new version of the app or an iOS version, replace the final `expo publish` line in the [Workflow] file with the appropriate expo command from the [Expo documention] e.g
+- for Android: build APK `expo build:android -t apk` , Android App Bundle `expo build:android -t app-bundle` (preferred due to smaller app sizes), or
+- iOS `expo build:ios -t archive`

+These builds will depend on App store credentials that need to have been previously uploaded to Expo and tied to the Expo user acccount.